a13n20/Code-Samples/README.md

 ### Airport Simulation

-This project was for creating a script simulating an airports landings and takeoffs, where one runway prioritized takeoffs and the other prioritized landings.
+This project was for creating a script simulating an airport's landings and takeoffs, where one runway prioritized takeoffs and the other prioritized landings.
 Planes were sorted based on priority using heapsort.
 Airport Simulation is the full project details.
 All code files are written by me.

 [Airport Simulation](https://github.com/a13n20/Code-Samples/blob/8d1347f310220efda31a7f2005bfabb5c3f9f251/Project%202/AirportSimulation.pdf) |
 [AirportDriver.cpp](https://github.com/a13n20/Code-Samples/blob/8d1347f310220efda31a7f2005bfabb5c3f9f251/Project%202/AirportDriver.cpp) |